Dalmatian coast… Who can resist the divine appeal of its crystalline Adriatic, its succulent seafood and the intoxicating song of tireless crickets?

 The nicest way to experience this is to follow the river upstream towards Vrlika town.
 The breathtaking landscape is a tapestry of soaring mountains that line sweeping fertile fields.

 To catch this view at its most spectacular, climb the 14th century Prozor fort near Vrlika.
 From there the vista reaches across the whole Vrlika Field and the incredibly blue lake Peruća, fed by the Cetina river water.

 Once you’ve enjoyed this Croatian big sky effect, track down the Česma fountain in Vrlika.
 This is the spring of one of the Cetina tributaries, laid out into a round theatre-like plateau.
 During summer Česma makes a unique stage for the Croatian opera Ero the Joker.

 Libretto for this popular music piece was written by Croatian writer Milan Begović.
 You can see his statue among the nearby trees.
 The opera finale features another singular cultural expression of this region – the silent circle dance (nijemo kolo).
 Both Sinj Alka and nijemo kolo are a UNESCO-protected intangible cultural heritage.

 Further from Vrlika, the Church of Holy Salvation will make a profound impression on you.
 This 9th century pre-Romanesque architectural gem rises from a wide field in the middle of the medieval necropolis.

-The so called stećci – megaliths used as tombstones – were a common way to mark graves in Cetina Region.
+The so called stećci – megaliths used as tombstones and a UNESCO protected heritage – were a common way to mark graves in Cetina Region.
 They look particularly impressive when joined together into a bridge.
 You can see that when you reach the nearby Pločasti most over the Cetina River.

 7 Outdoor adventures